2024 Israeli secret document leak scandal: Reactions

 Opposition leaders Yair Lapid and Benny Gantz criticised Netanyahu, referring to the scandal as a "national crime", with Lapid stating that the real danger may come from within the prime minister's office itself.
 He added that the scandal shakes the foundations of the trust the Israeli people have placed in their leadership.
 At a news conference, Lapid said that if Netanyahu knew about the leaks, "he is complicit in one of the most serious security offences" and that if he did not know, he was not fit for office.
 Gantz, who was a member of Netanyahu's war cabinet, said at the same event that if sensitive security information was used for a "political survival campaign”, it would not only be a criminal offence, but "a crime against the nation".

-The Hostage Families Forum said in a statement: "The attack against the hostages and their families has an address, a sender, and motives that constitute a real threat to national security and to the war objectives.
+The Hostages and Missing Families Forum said in a statement: "The attack against the hostages and their families has an address, a sender, and motives that constitute a real threat to national security and to the war objectives.
 The foundation of evidence, which has allegedly accumulated in this serious case currently being investigated by the Shin Bet, indicates that the prime minister’s inner circle acted in a way that harms national security with the aim of thwarting the return of the hostages. ...
 The suspicions indicate that people associated with the prime minister acted to carry out one of the greatest public deceptions in the state’s history.
 A government that abandoned citizens who became victims of cruel kidnappings is effectively working to defame them and harm public opinion regarding the duty to return them – as if they were the nation’s enemy.

 An article in the pro-Netanyahu Israel Hayom called the scandal "one of the gravest affairs Israel has ever known. ...
 The damage it caused extends beyond the realm of national security and gives rise to suspicion that the prime minister's bureau acted to scuttle a hostage deal, contrary to the war’s objectives."

 Netanyahu issued a statement in July 2025 criticizing the decision by Attorney General of Israel Gali Baharav-Miara to bring charges against Urich.

+On 5 February 2026, former IDF chief Gadi Eisenkot said that Netanyahu jeopardized one of the most important source of Israel on captives in Gaza by allowing leak of the classified document by his aides.